 Here is a brief overview of tax liens and judgment liens.

 A federal or state tax lien is a legal right of the government on particular assets and properties after you fail to pay an outstanding tax debt.
 It can happen to individuals and businesses alike.
 Note that just because you fall behind paying taxes, that doesn’t automatically get a tax lien.

-A tax lien will hurt your credit scores significantly and are likely to not be discharged in any type of bankruptcy filing.
-In general, a tax lien might remain on your public record for 7 (or longer) depending upon when payment of the total balance due is completed.
-The new reporting standards released in Summer 2017, are required going forward for the tax liens to be placed on your personal credit reports, which tax authorities are actively making said updates to make sure new tax lien cases are placed.
+A tax lien will hurt your credit scores significantly Under federal law, a tax lien might remain on your public record for 7 (or longer) depending upon when payment of the total balance due is completed.
+The new reporting standards implemented in 2017 and 2018, however, mean that tax liens will no longer be reported.

 Judgment liens are a result of one party (plaintiff) seeking to obtain a legal monetary civil judgment against another party (defendant), as a result of a variety of things, including breach of contract, emotional distress, injury, fraud, theft, and more.

-However, unlike tax liens, some judgment liens could be removed during the bankruptcy process and some defendants are actually encouraged by attorneys to file bankruptcy if situations such as high judgment liens create a dire financial situation.
+However, unlike many tax liens, judgment liens can often be eliminated through bankruptcy, and some defendants are actually encouraged by attorneys to file bankruptcy if situations such as high judgment liens create a dire financial situation.

 Due to the new reporting standards under the National Consumer Assistance Plan, most judgments will no longer appear on personal credit reports.
 A judgment lien that is not removed might remain on your credit report for up to seven years, following payment of the balance in full.

 Editor’s note: This story was updated April 24, 2018 to reflect changes in credit reporting agency policies.